Teenagers. Parenting teens is challenging. Teaching them to honor your father and mother can be even more challenging.

 Step #4 Honor Your Father and Your Mother in their Old Age

 How you treat your parents in their old age is how you are modeling for your children how you are to be treated.
 As Christians, we are called to care for our aging relatives in need.

 “But if anyone does not provide for his relatives, and especially for members of his household, he has denied the faith and is worse than an unbeliever.”
 1Timothy 5:8

-Honor your Father and Your Mother in Memory of Them
+Step #5 – Honor Your Father and Your Mother in Memory of Them

 As Christians, we take comfort in knowing that we are surrounded by such a great cloud of witnesses as described in Hebrews 11.
 If we have been privileged to have Christian parents, they are a part of those waiting in heaven to welcome us home.

 We can honor our parents by keeping their memory alive for our children and grandchildren.
 Honor their positive traits and contributions.
 Remember their anniversary because it is from that love and commitment that you were born.

 When we gather together as the church, we are reminded of the generations of Christians that have gone on before us.
 We are not alone in our worship and our struggles.